MicheleBosio99/ReclaimHumanity/Reclaim_Humanity/Documents/GameDesignDocument.md

 ## DEADLINES:
 - Before 20/10/23 > First Game Design Document Version: must contain most of the game main mechanics explained;
 - Before 24/10/23 > Initial game development divided among the group, must be finalized for what is possible (animations and other are not without final sprite).
 Splitting as follows:
-    - Michele: Finding tilesets, first map of biomes drawn, with collisions correctly set;
+    - Michele: Finding tilesets, first map of biomes drawn, with collisions correctly set; -> X
     - Iacopo: first main character implementation, his movements and collisions.
-Animations not possible until we don't have the final sprites to deal with;
+Animations not possible until we don't have the final sprites to deal with; -> X
     - Anastasia: first implementation of the prefab that will generate enemies, with main stats which are health, actions set and damage.
-Also enemies spawn rules could be defined;
+Also enemies spawn rules could be defined; -> X
     - ?: Starting menu' implementation, with its scene.
 It should have a play button, an options one and a quit one.
-Those buttons must lead to the required scene/place they are designed for;
+Those buttons must lead to the required scene/place they are designed for; -> O
     - ?: Turn-based combat scene.
-It must have a menu where to choose the selected action (attack, run away, others ?) and a scene where it can be seen our character and the enemy found; TODO decide with the team how to deisgn this (main aspect I can think of: how to handle multiple enemies?, are there others things the player can do other that run away or attack??); It will almost surely take more time to do this, since a lot of thinking must be done about it, still, starting make the scene for it and some UI is a good idea;
+It must have a menu where to choose the selected action (attack, run away, others ?) and a scene where it can be seen our character and the enemy found; TODO decide with the team how to deisgn this (main aspect I can think of: how to handle multiple enemies?, are there others things the player can do other that run away or attack??); It will almost surely take more time to do this, since a lot of thinking must be done about it, still, starting make the scene for it and some UI is a good idea; ->  X

+- Before 31/10/23 > New deadlines to complete:
+    - Michele: Finish loading sprites and tilesets we'll need, finish laboratory scene with details (but without animations for now), try to finish overgrown forest scene;
+    - Anastasia: Finish enemies prefab;
+    - Riccardo: Start (and possible finish) the scene used for combat;
+    - ?: Search/Start design of main character sprites and animations;
+    - ?: Complete GDD with all background decisions and structure it with the new discussed sections;

 - LATER DL: Before 06/11/23: Game Design Document first version MUST BE FINALIZED and shared with the prof. IT WILL BE EVALUATED (I think so)?